-Her next engineering role took her to the private sector as a senior executive leading the development of an in-vacuum, magnetically levitating, electrically propelled high-speed transportation system known as the hyperloop.
-She led the product planning, systems architecture, regulatory compliance, and human safety certification as Senior Vice President of Engineering Systems at Virgin Hyperloop.
+Her next engineering role took her to the private sector as a senior executive leading the development of an in-vacuum, magnetically levitating, electrically propelled high-speed transportation system known as the Hyperloop.
+She led the product planning, systems architecture, regulatory compliance, and human safety certification as Senior Vice President of Systems Engineering at Virgin Hyperloop.

 Dr. Sengupta is also a Research Associate Professor at the University of Southern California.
 She teaches the only Entry Descent and Landing class on the West Coast for Graduate students in the Astronautics and Space Technology Department.

 She is also a professional public speaker and STEM outreach advocate.
 She keynotes events around the world sharing with audiences her personal and professional experiences of Engineering the Red Planet and From Flying Cars to Humans on Mars.

 In her spare time she is an avid commercial pilot, motorcyclist, snow boarder, bicyclist, and science fiction enthusiast.
 If you would like to request a speaking engagement please contact her below.